AMWA-TV/is-12/docs/Overview.md

 * NC-Architecture (NMOS Control Architecture)
 * NC-Framework (NMOS Control Framework)

-A set of workflow examples are described in the `Example workflows` section.
+A set of workflow examples are described in the [Examples](Creating%20a%20session.md) section.